 - Identification of potential water entry points

-5. Ventilation and Insulation Evaluation
+5. How Do Ventilation and Insulation Affect Roof Lifespan?

 - Calculation of proper ventilation requirements